getgrav/grav-learn/pages/17/02.content/03.collections/doc.md

 ---
 title: Page Collections
+description: Learn about Page Collections in Grav
 page-toc:
   active: true
 taxonomy:
     category: docs
 ---
+# Page Collections

 In Grav, the most common type of collection is a list of pages that can be defined either in the page's frontmatter or in the twig itself.
 The most common is to define a collection in the frontmatter.
 With a collection defined, it is available in the Twig of the page to do with as you wish.

+===

 By using page collection methods or looping through each [page object](https://learn.getgrav.org/themes/theme-vars#page-object) and using the page methods or properties you can do powerful things.
 Common examples of this include displaying a list of blog posts or displaying modular sub-pages to render a complex page design.

 ## Collection Object